mindroomcode/ICTWEB516/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# To work on this project

-## Global apps
+## Pre Requisites:

 ### Node

 Check that you have node installed
 ```
 node -v
 ```
-If you get 'command not found' go to nodejs.org and install node
+If you get 'command not found' os similar, go to nodejs.org and install node

+### Yarn

 Check that you have yarn installed
 ```